Shortest path to a functional webscraper using Selenium + Nokogiri + Rails + Heroku

 8. Next create a new Heroku app and add the following build packs:

-9. After deploying, test the scaper in production:
+9. After deploying, run the following to test that the scraper is functioning in production:

 heroku run rake scraper:scrape

-10. If running the scraper as a recurring job, set up a new job using Heroku Scheduler.
+10. If running the scraper as a recurring job, set up a new job using Heroku Scheduler: https://devcenter.heroku.com/articles/scheduler